talsec/Free-RASP-Flutter/README.md

 # freeRASP for Flutter

 freeRASP for Flutter is a part of security SDK for the app shielding and security monitoring.
 Learn more about provided features on the [freeRASP's main repository](https://github.com/talsec/Free-RASP-Community) first.
+You can find freeRASP Flutter plugin on [pub.dev](https://pub.dev/packages/freerasp).

 # Usage
-We will guide you step-by-step, but you can always check the expected result.
-This is how final implementation should look like:
+We will guide you step-by-step, but you can always check the expected result  This is how final implementation should look like:

 * [main.dart](https://github.com/talsec/Free-RASP-Flutter/blob/master/lib/main.dart)